amzn/style-dictionary/.changeset/big-worms-collect-2.md

 'style-dictionary': minor
 ---

-FileSystem that is used by Style-Dictionary can now be customized:
+FileSystem that is used by Style Dictionary can now be customized:

 ```js
 import { setFs } from 'style-dictionary/fs';